Silk Dyed Easter Eggs In The Instant Pot (Dying Easter Eggs in Your Instant Pot)

 Next, you want to take your worn out a shirt and cut a big enough piece to wrap around the egg.
 This is going to help prevent the colors from bleeding out to the other eggs in the instant pot.
 Secure it around the egg with a rubber band as well.

-Then simply follow the easy instructions to get the finished end result of silk dyed eggs.
+Just follow the easy instructions to get the finished end result of silk dyed eggs.
+With just eggs and a half cup of vinegar, you have some of the most beautiful eggs ever!

 Different Reasons Of Why We Dye Easter Eggs